 Crockford’s Clerical Directory doesn’t record where Rev. James was employed between 1922 and 1925.
 However the electoral register shows that he and Jessie lived at College Court in Hammersmith before moving to Woodlesford.

-The gift of an anonymous donor they were made of oak, and constructed and carved in his workshop by the village joiner, Walter Lockwood, who had served as the church organist for over 50 years.
+The gift of an anonymous donor they were made of oak, constructed and carved in his workshop by the village joiner, Walter Lockwood.
+He had served as the church organist for over 50 years.
 Midway through the service the choir and congregation filed out of the church singing “Onward Christian Soldiers” to watch the Bishop formally untie the gates.

 A few years later Rev. James was able to secure a rare visit by royalty to Woodlesford in the shape of Princess Marie Louise, a granddaughter of Queen Victoria.
 Well known for her charitable work the princess regularly went to stay at St. Peter’s convent in Horbury near Wakefield with nuns who ran the House of Mercy, established in 1858 to “rescue fallen women from sin and destruction.”

 Dan Ivor was a frequent visitor to the convent and through his relationship with the Mother Superior he was able to invite the princess to open a bazaar to raise funds to pay off a £450 debt on the newly enlarged parish hall.